Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Additional Experimental Details and Results

-The results on the math reasoning benchmark are presented in Table~\ref{tab:math_reasoning}.
+The results of LLaMA2-7B model on the math reasoning benchmark are presented in Table~\ref{tab:extra_exps_math_reasoning}.
 LoRA, MoSLoRA, and our ALoRA outperform the single-task baseline on all tasks, but ALoRA achieves the most balanced performance, showing that it enables more effective knowledge transfer than the baselines.
-We also provide the full results of the study of different intermediate ranks in Section~\ref{exp:depth_analysis}, which are shown in Table~\ref{tab:intermediate_rank}.